-14. A four-year part-time course has an equivalent two-year full-time course where year one is long and year two is standard-length.
-As the proportion of FTE recorded as long should be the same on both full and part-time courses, the first two years of the part-time course should be recorded as long, with the remaining two recorded as standard-length.
-The FTE would be 0.5 in each of the four years to ensure the total FTE over the whole part-time course is the same as the equivalent full-time course (4 x 0.5 = 2 FTE).
+15. A four-year part-time course has an equivalent two-year full-time course where year one is long and year two is standard-length.
+As the proportion of years of engagement recorded as long should be the same on both full and part-time courses, the first two years of the part time course should be recorded as long, with the remaining two recorded as standard-length.